 • Talk to their past clients (any problems? concerns?)

 Once you’ve found a professional get everything in writing, unless you want to end up on court TV for a lambasting by Judge Judy.
 Seriously, though, make sure you’ve outlined the scope and cost of the project.

 The cost of an attic/loft conversion can vary wildly, depending on the size of the space you want to create, what you want to put in it and the current roof design.
 For a small space with no plumbing you will be investing around $15,000:00, through to a larger space with plumbing kicking in around $50,000:00

-If you are considering a Loft/Attic conversion at your place why not give us a call to discuss your idea’s and if things sound good from there arrange a time to come out and view the site and discuss layouts and budgets.
+If you are considering an attic or loft conversion at your place why not give us a call to discuss your idea’s and if things sound good from there arrange a time to come out and view the site and discuss layouts and budgets.